This Corporate Governance Report has been written with the Quoted Companies Alliance (“QCA”) Corporate Governance Code in mind.

 Principle 7 - Evaluate Board Performance Based On Clear And Relevant Objectives, Seeking Continuous Improvement

 The performance and effectiveness of the Board, its committees and individual Directors is reviewed by the Chair and the Board an ongoing basis.
 Training is available should a Director request it or if the Chair feels it is necessary.

-Over the course of the past three years the Board has grown from five to eight members.
+Over the course of the past four years the Board has grown from five to eight members.
 This is considered necessary as the Company has increased in size and complexity and a larger Board allows a deeper mix of backgrounds, views, and capabilities, whilst still small enough to be dynamic and effective.

 The Board has in place a short-term plan to be instigated in the event of the loss or incapacity of the key roles of Chief Executive or Chief Financial Officer.
 The Board continually assesses the candidacy of staff with respect to succession planning, both within the Company and for future Executive Management vacancies.
 Senior Managers are invited to attend Board meetings to both observe, present, and discuss topics in their area of responsibility.
 A formal talent development and succession plan is being formulated.